ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign add validator hash on the ledger device ***
 ```

-After that, ledger 0 address is shown, and user is asked to sign add validator tx on ledger.
+After that, ledger 0 address is shown, and the user is asked to sign add validator tx on ledger.

 ```
 Partial tx created